De Klassieker: Crossing the divide

 There have been quite a few players who have played for both Ajax and Feyenoord.
 The most controversial players have been Johan Cruyff, Wim Jansen and, most recently, Steven Berghuis.
-Hans Kraay Sr. and Leo Beenhakker have trained both clubs (with Kraay Sr. also having played at Feyenoord), while Peter Bosz was technical director at Feyenoord and later coach at Ajax.
-Ronald Koeman is the only former player and coach to hold the distinction of playing and coaching at the 'Big Three' of Dutch professional football, having been both a player and a coach at Feyenoord, Ajax, and their Eindhoven rivals PSV.
+Hans Kraay Sr. and Leo Beenhakker have trained both clubs (with Kraay Sr. also having played at Feyenoord), while Peter Bosz was a player and technical director at Feyenoord and later coach at Ajax.

+Ruud Geels and Ronald Koeman are the only former players to have played at the traditional 'Big Three' of Dutch professional football, having been a player at Feyenoord, Ajax, and their Eindhoven rivals PSV.

+Hans Kraay Sr. was the first person to have coached at all the Big Three teams.

+Ronald Koeman also coached all three teams, making him the only person to hold the distinction of both playing and coaching at the 'Big Three'.